1. Home

 My electric bill is $290/mo

-Three types of electric water heaters currently dominate the market:
+These types of electric water heaters are the main options on the market:

-• Conventional: The traditional format, where electric heating elements inside of a water heater tank heat the water.
+• Conventional: Electric heating elements inside of a water heater tank heat the water.
 The tank size determines how much hot water you have available, and the water is kept heated at all times.

-• Tankless: Instead of a tank, instantaneous (or “tankless”) water heaters use super-heated electric coils to heat water only when you need it.
-These can be centrally located or located next to where the water will be used.
+• Tankless: Also known as instantaneous water heaters, tankless water heaters use electric coils to heat water only when you need it.
+These can be centrally located or located where the water will be used (point of use).

 • Solar: While not traditionally part of the electric water heater group, solar water heaters use electricity and the heat of the sun to warm water.

-Also known as a hybrid electric water heater, the heat pump water heater does its job with high efficiency.
-While conventional and tankless water heaters use a heating element, a heat pump water heater moves heat from the surrounding air or ground into the water and, thus, heats it.
+A heat pump water heater does its job with high efficiency.
+While conventional and tankless water heaters consume electricity to create heat, a heat pump water heater uses it to move heat from the air or ground into the water.

 You can think of this technology as a refrigerator in reverse.
-Instead of moving heat out of your fridge to cool your groceries, the refrigerant in the water heater’s evaporator coil takes in heat from the air to heat your water via a heat exchanger.
+Instead of moving heat out of your fridge to cool your groceries, the water heater’s evaporator coil takes in heat from the air to heat your water.

-This process increases the energy efficiency of your water heater technology because it doesn’t use electricity to generate heat.
-By using ambient heat, the appliance requires less total energy to get your home the hot water it needs and can do so on a more consistent basis.
+By capturing ambient heat, the appliance requires less total energy to get your home the hot water it needs.

-As a result, a heat pump water heater can use up to 60% less electricity than other types of water heaters, resulting in significant cost savings over the lifetime of the system.
+As a result, a heat pump water heater can use up to 60% less electricity than other types of water heaters, water heater manufacturer Rheem says.
 Depending on how it’s installed, a heat pump water heater can provide the additional benefit of cooling spaces, too.

 What type of water heater you choose depends on your needs and your home’s design.
 Each comes with its own set of pros and cons.